VirusPilot/stratux-pi4/README.md

 - as soon as https://github.com/flightaware/dump1090/pull/61 is accepted, switch to https://github.com/flightaware/dump1090

 ## Remarks - SDR programming (1)
-During boot, Stratux tries to identify which SDR to use for which traffic type (ADS-B, FLARM/OGN) - this is done by reading the "Serial number" entry in each SDRs.
-You can check or modify these entries as described below, it is recommended for programming to only plug in one SDR at a time, connect the appropriate antenna and label this combination accordingly, e.g. "868" for FLARM/OGN.
+During boot, Stratux tries to identify which SDR to use for which traffic type (ADS-B, OGN) - this is done by reading the "Serial number" entry in each SDRs.
+You can check or modify these entries as described below, it is recommended for programming to only plug in one SDR at a time, connect the appropriate antenna and label this combination accordingly, e.g. "868" for OGN.
 ```
 apt install rtl-sdr -y
 rtl_eeprom